streamlit/docs/content/streamlit-cloud/get-started/connect-github.md

 ## Organization access

 If you are working in a repository that is owned by an organization, authorization must be granted by that organization.
-If you are a member of a GitHub organization when you connect your GitHub account, your authorization screens will include an extra section labeled "**Organization access**".
+If you are an owner or member of a GitHub organization when you connect your GitHub account, your authorization prompts will include an extra section labeled "Organization access".

 ### Organizations you own